Day 13 – A Journey of My Spiritual Experiences (Listen while you read)

 Today I did a surprising reflection.
 It was for the Dog Family in general.

 When doing the reflections I attune to the energy of the being and write the words that do justice to those energies.

 Even whilst writing the words, I found myself in deep contemplation.
 Was this really true?
 Are we to only give 10% of ourselves to others?

 Once I had completed the reflection I made the audio and listened to it a number of times.
 I realised I am/was one of those who thought I needed to give much of myself away.
 How much; I don’t know.
 However, I know that, even as a youngster, my life revolved around doing for others.
 If it wasn’t looking after my younger twin sisters and young brother, it was counselling my father.

 I laugh inwardly as I write.
 I am now quite amused to see myself as a young girl of 8 or 9 at the dining table with my father trying to persuade him to have a more compassionate viewpoint toward life.
 In fact I believed, from an even earlier age, that my role in life was to ‘be there’ for everyone.

 I am now a lover of doing things for myself; something that took so many years to embrace.
-I used to think that those who spent time on themselves were selfish.
-Indeed, I would criticise them (within my mind) for being hedonistic.
-My goodness, how my beliefs have changed.
+I used to think those who spent time on themselves were selfish.
+Indeed, I would criticise them (within my mind) for being hedonistic; my goodness, how my beliefs have changed.

-I am now appreciating that one needs love for oneself in order to do for oneself.
+I am now appreciating; one needs love for oneself in order to do for oneself.
 Without self love we aren’t motivated to enjoy ourselves, or do for ourselves.
-My life has certainly changed from the little girl who was made to believe that her only value was doing for others.
-Today is a bright new day, thank goodness.
+My life has certainly changed from the little girl who was made to believe her only value was doing for others.
+Today is a bright new day; thank goodness.
 Today I do enjoy doing for others; however, not at my own expense, as was the case of yesteryear.

 Carolyn Page – ABC of Spirit Talk